keenanpayne/2026-react-study-project/README.md

 ### Colors

 Associating colors with actions (e.g., save, cancel) helps users understand the intent of each action at a glance.
-I reserved red for destructive actions (e.g., cancel) and green for primary non-destructive actions (e.g., save).
+I reserved red for destructive actions and green for primary non-destructive actions.

 Associating colors with states helps users understand the application's state at a glance.
 I used blue to indicate all currently selected interface elements.